rageSpin/DuoXPy/README.md

   8. Use `JWT_TOKEN` and paste your JWT Token from Steps 3
   9. Go to your forked repository 🍴 and go to the Actions tab and press `I understand my workflows, go ahead and enable them`

+> [!IMPORTANT]
-### If you want to farm XP, go to the `Daily lessons` workflows ( located in the Actions tab of the repo ).
+> If you want to farm XP, go to the [`Manual lessons trigger`](https://github.com/gorouflex/DuoXPy/actions/workflows/manual.yml) workflows ( located in the Actions tab of the repo ).
 Then, enter the lesson you need to farm ( 1 lesson = 20xp ).
-Usually, if you enter a lot of lessons or if Duolingo cannot handle the request, you will receive an error code or log, and the lesson will be skipped.
+Usually, if you enter a lot of lessons ( like >1000 ) or if Duolingo cannot handle the request, you will receive an error code or log, and the lesson will be skipped.
 So, think wisely before entering the lesson!
+>
+> If you got `No skillId found in xpGains` log then try to do least 1 lesson so it can run back to normal!

 <p align="left">
   <img src="Img/get_token.png">